- MBBS500 - Introduction to Scientific Communication

 - MBBS520 - Advanced Microbial Physiology and Control Mechanisms

 The physiology, biochemistry and genetics of microbial regulatory mechanisms.
 Topics include transport phenomena, catabolite and nitrogen repression, the stringent response, and autoregulatory phenomena.
 Two lectures per week.
-Prerequisite: MBBS 425; or CHEM 451A and B, or consent of instructor.

 Credit Hours: 2